 In this Pillars of Eternity 2: Deadfire Build Guide we are going to be taking a look at Holy Slayer, which is a multiclass between Paladin and Rogue.
 The focus here is on the newly added Paladin subclass Steel Garrote.
 I’ll be providing information on Attributes, Weapons, Armor, and most importantly, what Abilities to take and how to use them.
-This build was created on the 4.0 version of the game, as well as 1.01 on console (as of January 22th, 2020), and works for Real Time with Pause, but not Turn-Based.
+Please note that this Build Guide was updated for the 5.0 version of the game, as well as 1.01 on console (as of January 22th, 2020), and works for Real Time with Pause, but not Turn-Based.

 Holy Slayer Multiclass Build Guide

 This multiclass build uses the Streetfighter Rogue and Steel Garrote Paladin to sustain itself while fighting multiple enemies at once, dealing massive single target damage and healing through the Steel Garrote’s subclass passive, which heals you for a portion of damage dealt vs. Afflicted enemies.

 Streetfighters specialize in fighting multiple enemies at once due to decreased Recovery Time of 50%, and increased Sneak Attack damage by 50%, when Flanked or Bloodied and increased Weapon Crit damage by 100% when both Flanked and Bloodied.
 Steel Garotte grants the Garrote ability that Paralyzes one enemy, deals Raw damage while Paralysis is active, and after the effect ends the target becomes Prone.
 It is a useful ability to remove one enemy from the fight for short period of time while doing some damage.
 The passive that we are going to benefit the most from is 15% Weapon Damage against afflicted enemies returned as healing.
 It is not an insane heal by any means but with this build it is going to sustain us while we deal with the enemies.